LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Method

 Finally, we compute the gradient of $\omega_i$ with respect to $x_t^i$, and we use it to update $x_{t-1}^i$:

 where $\delta$ is a scaling factor.
 This steers the diffusion process in the direction that minimizes $w_i$.

-Note that we apply this process on the resolution of $256 \times 256$ rather than the full resolution of $512 \times 512$ as the latter would be computationally expensive.
-This is caused by the cubic complexity of the Hungarian algorithm that is used in \Cref{sec:denspose}.
+Note that we apply this process on the resolution of $256 \times 256$ rather than the full resolution of $512 \times 512$ as the latter would be computationally expensive using the Hungarian algorithm with cubic complexity.